 Can You Prevent Diastasis Recti?

-There is no sure-shot way of preventing this condition.
-However, you may try to minimize the risk by exercising your core muscles.
-Before you plan to get pregnant, you may start doing exercises that strengthen your core.
-You may continue with some of them through your first trimester.
-However, gentle core exercises may also become ineffective as your belly becomes big.
+No, however, before you plan to get pregnant, you may start doing exercises that strengthen your core.
+You may continue with some of them through your pregnancy.

 Is It Ever Too Late To Correct Separated Ab Muscles?

 Not at all.
 You can help to fix the diastasis recti even after years of baby’s delivery.
 The time taken to heal depends on the severity of separation and damage to the connective tissue.

 If you have also experienced ab separation during pregnancy or after pregnancy, and have followed any measures to correct it, do tell us about it in the comment section below.

 2. Diastasis recti; NIH (2017)

 3. Divarication of rectus abdominis muscles (DRAM) postpartum; NHS

 4. Fernandes da Mota PG et al.; Prevalence and risk factors of diastasis recti abdominis from late pregnancy to 6 months postpartum, and relationship with lumbo-pelvic pain; Man Ther( 2015)